Audio Annotation Services for Speech AI

 Audio annotation FAQ

-How is pricing structured?
+How is pricing structured for audio annotation services?

-What is the typical turnaround?
+What is the typical turnaround for an annotation project?

-How do you ensure accuracy and QA?
+How do you ensure annotation accuracy and QA?

 How do you handle consent and GDPR?